Cybersecurity SDR Strategies: Lead Generation for Security Companies

 1. Threat-Informed Prospecting

 The most effective cybersecurity SDRs align their outreach with current threat landscapes and industry-specific vulnerabilities.
+The annual Verizon Data Breach Investigations Report is a particularly rich source of vertical-specific incident patterns SDRs can cite credibly when opening a conversation.

 Industry-Specific Threat Intelligence: